All About Wilms' Tumor

 Stage II WT is when tumor extends beyond the kidney but is completely removed by surgery.
 The extension beyond the kidney can be due to blood vessel involvement, local tumor "spillage" during surgical removal, or other nearby tumor extension.
 If there was a biopsy of the tumor, it is considered stage II.
 There is no remaining cancer visible at or beyond the area where the surgeon operated.

 Stage III WT is when all of the visible tumor can not be completely removed with surgery, and there is tumor left behind but only in the abdomen.

 Stage IV (~10% of patients)

-Stage IV WT is defined as disease that has spread outside of the abdomen via the blood, aka hematogenous metastases.
+Stage IV WT is defined as disease that has spread outside of the abdomen via the blood, also called hematogenous metastases.
 The areas in the body where WT can spread include the lung, liver, bone, brain, or to a combination of these sites.

 Stage V (5% of patients)

-Stage V WT is the presence of bilateral renal involvement at initial diagnosis.
+Stage V WT is the presence of tumor in both kidneys at initial diagnosis.

 In general, pediatric cancers are rare compared to adult cancers and compared to other, non-cancer pediatric diseases.
 Given this fact, all children with WT should be considered for entry into a clinical trial.
 Treatment should involve a multidisciplinary team of cancer specialists, including a pediatric surgeon or urologist, a pediatric radiation oncologist, and a pediatric oncologist, all of whom have some experience in treating WT patients.